Charlotte Brontë: Early years and education

 Charlotte Brontë was born on 21 April 1816, the third of six children born to Maria Branwell, the daughter of an affluent grocer and tea merchant from Cornwall, and Patrick Brontë (born Brunty) an Anglican curate.
 Patrick Brontë was one of ten children born to a poor Irish family, and, having shown both ambition and an aptitude for learning, had been educated in Latin and Greek by a local clergyman before earning a place at St John's College, Cambridge.
 Maria Branwell was from a more prosperous background, and her letters to Patrick remain the primary source of information about her.
-The couple were married at St Oswald’s Church in Guiseley in December 1812.
+The couple were married at St Oswald's Church in Guiseley in December 1812.
 In 1815 Patrick took a new position in the Yorkshire village of Thornton, near Bradford, where Charlotte and her siblings were born.

 Haworth

 In 1820, Maria and Patrick moved with their six young children, Maria, Elizabeth, Charlotte, Branwell, Emily and Anne, to the village of Haworth, on the edge of the Yorkshire moors, where Patrick had been offered the position of perpetual curate of St Michael and All Angels Church.
 His salary was modest, but the post came with the use of a parsonage overlooking the churchyard and the moors.
 Patrick, as an Irish immigrant, struggled to be accepted in Haworth, and his children, who at first shared his Irish accent, also shared his lifelong sense of being an outsider.
-Living conditions in Haworth were poor, with high levels of early mortality and a water supply contaminated by runoff from the graveyard, as reported by in 1850 in a damning health report by Benjamin Babbage.
+Living conditions in Haworth were poor, with high levels of early mortality and a water supply contaminated by runoff from the graveyard, as reported in 1850 in a damning health report by Benjamin Babbage.
 Historians have speculated that these factors may have contributed to the deaths of Charlotte and her siblings.

 Death of Maria Branwell

-Soon after arriving in Haworth, Maria fell ill with what may have been cancer.
+Soon after arriving in Haworth, Maria Branwell fell ill with what may have been cancer.
 She died on 15 September 1821, after a long and painful illness, leaving her six children in the care of her sister, Elizabeth Branwell.
-Charlotte was then only five years old, but the loss of her mother affected her throughout her life.
-In 1850, she wrote to a friend:It was strange now to peruse, for the first time, the records of a mind whence my own sprang … and at once sad and sweet to find that mind of a truly fine, pure and elevated order … There is a refinement, a modesty, a gentleness about them indescribable ...
+Charlotte was then only five years old, and the loss of her mother affected her throughout her life.
+In 1850, she wrote to a friend:

+It was strange now to peruse, for the first time, the records of a mind whence my own sprang ... and at once sad and sweet to find that mind of a truly fine, pure and elevated order ...
+There is a refinement, a modesty, a gentleness about them indescribable ...
 I wish that she had lived, and that I had known her.